chorman0773/ICS4UCT/net/NettyReadme.md

 	The hashsum is given by adding together the values, Mutiplying the previous total by 31 before adding the next value, starting at 0

+	The Current Version of the project is Version 1.0, which is based off of Version 1.0 of PkmCom.

 The Definition of the Protocol is given at the link below